craigjmcgowan/describedata/cran-comments.md

 0 ERRORS, 0 WARNINGS, 1 NOTE

 1 NOTE:
-* win-builder flagged a potential spelling error in the DESCRIPTION.
+* win-builder flagged some potential spelling errors in the DESCRIPTION.
 I verified that all words are spelled correctly.

 ## Downstream dependencies